Vision in toads: Natural toad behavior

-The common toad responds to a moving insect or worm with a series of prey-catching reactions: (1) orienting towards prey, (2) stalking up to prey, (3) binocular fixation, (4) snapping, (5) swallowing and (6) mouth-wiping with forelimb (Ewert 1974).
-The sequence of reactions (1) to (4) forms a kind of stimulus-response chain in which the prey-signal, in combination with a new location-signal, determines the stimulus constellation for the next type of reaction.
-First, when an object is recognized as prey and thus attracts attention, and the prey is in the peripheral field of vision, the toad turns its head and body toward the prey.
+The sequence of reactions (1) to (4) forms a kind of stimulus-response chain in which the prey-signal, in combination with a new location-signal, determines the stimulus constellation for the next type of reaction; see toad video: When an object is recognized as prey and thus attracts attention, and the prey is in the peripheral field of vision, the toad turns its head and body toward the prey.
 If the prey is far away, the toad begins to pursue it.
 After reaching the prey, the toad fixes its gaze on it intensely with both eyes.
 Finally, it snaps at prey from short distance with its tongue or jaws.
+The tongue-assisted swallowing process (5) is aided by a mechanism in which toads —much like frogs— retract their eyeballs into their heads, which helps push the food down their throats.
-These stimulus responses form a series of clearly defined behavioral patterns.

-One reason for this type of stimulus-response chain is that, unlike humans, toads do not have involuntary saccadic eye movements and they also cannot perform "tracking eye movements" (Ewert 1980).
+The stimulus responses (1)-(4) form a series of clearly defined behavioral patterns.
+One reason for this type of stimulus-response chain is that, unlike humans, toads do not have involuntary saccadic eye movements, and they also cannot perform 'tracking eye movements.'
 Their visual system, therefore, focuses on the perception of retinal images of moving visual objects.
-Furthermore, they depend on recognizing the visual stimulus before they respond behaviorally.
-As a result, they have developed a specific detection system that, for example, allows them to discriminate between edible prey and dangerous predators.

-It is interesting to note that a toad distinguishes and recognizes different configurations of retinal images from different objects, whether the image is released by a moving object in front of an immobile toad or by a movement induced by the toad in front of a stationary object.

 The lack of saccadic eye movements forces the toad to hold its eyes in rigid positions.
-Therefore, it must decide whether the object is "prey" or "non-prey" before moving itself.
-If it orients towards an object, it must already have decided "prey" and then commits itself to snapping by reducing the thresholds for subsequent prey-catching responses.
-Even when the prey stimulus quickly disappeared after orienting, the aroused toad may sometimes complete the subsequent responses.
+Since the stimulus parameter movement is an essential prey feature, the toad must decide whether an object is 'prey' or 'non-prey' before moving itself.
+As the toad orients towards a moving prey object, it has already decided prey.
+Upon recognition, the toad indicates its 'prey arousal' often by a characteristic trembling of the long toes on its hind limbs.
+In the event that the prey suddenly disappeared, the toad may snap at nothing.
+This means that the prey information obtained can be stored for a certain period of time so that it can be retrieved shortly afterwards and converted into a catching response.